-- Alumni may use the WMU Library facilities and collections on site.
+- Alumni may use the Western Michigan University Libraries' facilities and collections on site.
 While visiting the libraries, they may use the materials in the building and access most online resources from our public computers.
 Learn more about individual libraries and locations.

-- WMU doctoral program graduates can borrow physical items when they present the card they received at graduation.
+- WMU doctoral program graduates can borrow physical items when they present their lifetime borrower card.

 - Alumni who live within a 50-mile radius of Western Michigan University can become a "guest borrower".
 Present a picture ID with an address and social security number to receive a guest borrower's card, valid for one year and renewable.

 - Unfortunately, most publisher license agreements restrict online journals, e-books, databases and other electronic resources to currently enrolled students, faculty and staff, and walk-in users ONLY.

 - Remote access to WMU electronic resources expires when your Bronco NetID expires, 180 days after you leave the University.